Cancer Clinical Trials and Research Programs

 - A randomized phase III trial of adjuvant chemotherapy comparing doxorubicin plus cyclophosphamide followed by weekly paclitaxel with or without carboplatin for node-positive or high-risk node negative, triple negative invasive breast cancer.

-- Dual Anti-CTLA4 and Anti-PD-1 Blockade in rare tumors for patient who have completed MATCH.
-(Combination Opdivo plus Yervoy).
+- Dual Anti-CTLA4 and Anti-PD-1 Blockade in rare tumors (Combination Opdivo plus Yervoy).

 - A non-therapeutic international registry to describe the practice patterns of therapeutic agents for advance prostate cancer, to identify associations between treatment sequences or combinations and overall survival, to define the patient experience and identify unmet needs in their treatment, and to identify clinical and molecular disease subtypes that predict response to individual treatments, combinations or sequences.